eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 > Is Ceylon a functional programming language?

 Before I can answer, please first tell me what you mean by that.
 What makes a _programming language_ "functional"?

 I suppose I can try to take a bit of a guess at what you _might_ mean, but that leaves me even more confused:

 * Does it mean that all functions are pure (without side effect) and there are no variables?
 Then Lisp and ML aren't functional?
 So the only well-known functional language is Haskell?
 * Does it mean support for higher-order functions?
 Then Smalltalk, Python, Ruby, JavaScript, C#, Java 8, Ceylon, and arguably even C are all functional programming languages?
 * Does it mean no loops?
 What if a programming language defines `for` as a syntax sugar for a function call?
 Oh, so then "functional programming language" boils down to not having `break`, `continue` and `return`?
 * Does it mean support for parametric polymorphism?
 Then C# and Java 5 are functional?
-* Does it mean an emphasis upon higher-level abstractions from category theory?
-Then Haskell is the only real functional programming language?
+* Could it mean an emphasis upon higher-level abstractions named after definitions in category theory?
+Then, again, Scheme and ML are excluded?

 Perhaps what you really want to ask is: